kubernetes/cloud-provider-vsphere/docs/deploying_csi_vsphere_with_rbac.md

-# Deploying `cloud-provider-vsphere` with RBAC
+# Deploying `csi-vsphere` with RBAC (!!!!IMPORTANT WORK IN PROGRESS!!!!!)

-This document is designed to quickly get you up and running with the `cloud-provider-vsphere` external Cloud Controller Manager (CCM).
+This document is designed to quickly get you up and running with the `csi-vsphere`.

 ## Deployment Overview

-Steps that will be covered in deploying `cloud-provider-vsphere`:
+Steps that will be covered in deploying `csi-vsphere`:

-1. Set all your Kubernetes nodes to run using an external cloud controller manager.
-2. Configure your vsphere.conf file and create a `configmap` of your settings.
+1. Configure your vsphere.conf file and create a `configmap` of your settings.
-3. (Optional, but highly recommended) Storing vCenter creds in a Kubernetes Secret
+2. (Optional, but highly recommended) Storing vCenter creds in a Kubernetes Secret
-4. Create the RBAC roles for `cloud-provider-vsphere`.
+3. Create the RBAC roles for `csi-vsphere`.
-5. Create the RBAC role bindings for `cloud-provider-vsphere`.
+4. Create the RBAC role bindings for `csi-vsphere`.
-6. Deploy `cloud-provider-vsphere` using either the Pod or DaemonSet YAML.
+5. Deploy `csi-vsphere` using either the Pod or DaemonSet YAML.

-## Deploying `cloud-provider-vsphere`
+## Deploying `csi-vsphere`

-#### 1. Set the Kubernetes cluster to use an external Cloud Controller Manager

-This is already covered in the Kubernetes documentation.
-Please take a look at configuration guidelines located [here](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager).

-#### 2. Creating a `configmap` of your vSphere configuration
+#### 1. Creating a `configmap` of your vSphere configuration

-There are 2 methods for configuring the `cloud-provider-vsphere`:
+There are 2 methods for configuring the `csi-vsphere`:
 - Using a Kubernetes Secret
 - Within the vsphere.conf

 It's highly recommended that you store your vCenter credentials in a Kubernetes secret for added security.

-An example [vsphere.conf](https://github.com/kubernetes/cloud-provider-vsphere/raw/master/manifests/controller-manager/vsphere.conf) is located in the `cloud-provider-vsphere` repo in the [manifests/controller-manager](https://github.com/kubernetes/cloud-provider-vsphere/tree/master/manifests/controller-manager) directory for reference.
+An example [vsphere.conf](https://github.com/kubernetes/cloud-provider-vsphere/raw/master/manifests/csi/vsphere.conf) is located in the `cloud-provider-vsphere` repo in the [manifests/csi](https://github.com/kubernetes/cloud-provider-vsphere/tree/master/manifests/csi) directory for reference.

 ##### Method 1: Storing vCenter Credentials in a Kubernetes Secret